 The main differences between young and old adults who are depressed in terms of treatment are within the adequate dose, the adequate time for response anticipation, and the choice of maintenance treatment.

 Selective serotonin reuptake inhibitors can be used in the elderly and they are usually well tolerated.
 It is important to understand that medication therapy for depression in the elderly takes longer to work compared to younger adults.
 Fluoxetine and paroxetine should be avoided in the elderly because of the increased risk of drug-drug interactions.
 Citalopram, sertraline or escitalopram are common and reasonable choices for the medical therapy of depression and major depressive disorder in the elderly.

 Venlafaxine, a serotonin-norepinephrine reuptake inhibitor, is superior to typical selective serotonin-reuptake inhibitors in that it also helps with pain and somatic complaints, which are common in the depressed elderly.
 Unfortunately, venlafaxine tolerability compared to selective serotonin reuptake inhibitors is lower.

 Mirtazapine is not recommended in the elderly because of the increased risk of sedation.
 Bupropion use in the elderly is also not recommended due to the increased risk of seizures, anxiety disorders, and tremors.
 Tricyclic antidepressants are generally not used because of the increased risk of hypotension, tachycardia, arrhythmias, and cardiac conduction deficits.

 Maintenance therapy for depression in the elderly can be either continued antidepressant therapy alone, psychotherapy alone, or combined antidepressant and psychotherapy.
 Because the risk of relapse is the same in each approach, we consider psychotherapy alone for maintenance as the safest approach for the depressed elderly.

 Anxiety in the Elderly

 Prevalence of Anxiety Disorders in the Elderly

 Anxiety disorders are less common in the elderly compared to the younger population.
 This is partly because older people are more likely to express their physical complains as opposed to psychiatric complains.
-However, anxiety is common among the elderly with the estimated prevalence of anxiety disorders in those older than 65 years is around 1 to 15 %.
+However, anxiety is common among the elderly with the estimated prevalence of anxiety disorders in those older than 65 years being around 1 to 15 %.
 The most common anxiety disorder in the elderly is generalized anxiety disorder followed by phobic disorders.
 The estimated prevalence of generalized anxiety disorder in the elderly is around 10%.